-Having a large collection of something that’s stored or displayed properly isn’t hoarding.
+Having an extensive collection of something that’s stored or displayed properly isn’t hoarding.
 In fact, insurance is available for people who have expensive collections.
 The difference is that hoarders collect excessive amounts of items that typically have no value.
 With only so much space in the home, accumulation often leads to losing access to areas like stairs and exits.

 Here are some reasons why fire risk is increased.

 1. Cooking.
 For some of us, cooking can be a challenging task.
-Imagine there’s a lot of flammable material near the cooking surface.
+Imagine if there’s a lot of flammable material near the cooking surface.
 It’s possible that a fire could occur at any moment.
-To prevent this from happening, it’s best to keep the cooking area free from clutter.
+To prevent this, it’s best to keep the cooking area free from clutter.

 2. Damaged electrical wiring.
 The excessive weight of materials can cause electrical wiring to deteriorate.
 In addition, pests can go unnoticed and chew on the wires causing them to be exposed.
 Unfortunately, the exposed wires can lead to a fire.

 3. Improper space around heaters.
 As we approach the colder months, keeping our homes warm is crucial.
-Not only can clutter restrict airflow, if a heater isn’t properly spaced from flammable materials, it could cause a fire.
+Not only can clutter restrict airflow, but if a heater isn’t spaced adequately from flammable materials, it could cause a fire.